* This is the Consumer Version. *

 The most common causes include

-Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder (see Autoimmune Disorders of Connective Tissue).
+Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder (see page Autoimmune Disorders of Connective Tissue).
 In an autoimmune disorder, the person's immune system produces antibodies that attack the body's own tissues.
 Usually, the antibodies damage cells and worsen their ability to function.
 However, in Graves disease, the antibodies stimulate the thyroid to produce and secrete excess thyroid hormones into the blood.
 This cause of hyperthyroidism is often hereditary and almost always leads to enlargement of the thyroid.

 Thyroiditis is inflammation of the thyroid gland.
-The inflammation can be caused by an infection (subacute thyroiditis—see Subacute Thyroiditis), autoimmune thyroid inflammation that occurs after childbirth (silent lymphocytic thyroiditis—see Silent Lymphocytic Thyroiditis), and, much less often, chronic autoimmune inflammation (Hashimoto thyroiditis—see Hashimoto Thyroiditis).
+The inflammation can be caused by an infection (subacute thyroiditis—see page Subacute Thyroiditis), autoimmune thyroid inflammation that occurs after childbirth (silent lymphocytic thyroiditis—see page Silent Lymphocytic Thyroiditis), and, much less often, chronic autoimmune inflammation (Hashimoto thyroiditis—see page Hashimoto Thyroiditis).
 At first, the inflammation causes hyperthyroidism as stored hormones are released from the inflamed gland.
 Later on, hypothyroidism usually follows because the levels of stored hormones are depleted.
 Finally, the gland usually returns to normal function.

 Other causes of hyperthyroidism include